gebeer/FieldtypeImageFromPage/README.md

 * The page containing the images to choose from.
     - images from that page and it's child pages will be used as site-wide images.
-* The field name of the images field on that page
+* The field name of the images field on that page.
-* option to include images from child pages of the page that contains images
+* Option to include images from child pages of the page that contains images
+* Option to load thumbnails on demand via ajax.
+Especially useful when field is used inside repeaters or has many images
-* Width of chosen image in Inputfield
+* Width of chosen image in Inputfield.
-* Width of image thumbnails in Inputfield
+* Width of image thumbnails in Inputfield.

 ![Inputfield Settings](images/field-settings.png)